lbnl-science-it/OOD_training_july2022/OOD_trainining_28July.md

   - advanced users: alternate and conviniet way to traditional command line access
   - System admins: Support users form diverse backgrounds

-In general, users are able to use HPC services more efficiently through Open OnDemand.

 ---
 <!-- _class: lead -->